wzao1515/w6113.github.io/exreviews_05.md

 #### Critiques of some reviews

+The system discusses OLTP (transaction processing), not OLAP (analytical processing).

+        the paper tests database structure SHORE by eliminating traditional OLAP properties then run data model TPC-C and check those

 Agreed.
 20x doesn't sound significant, and I'm happy that the reviewer has taken a position!
 But it's over an already lightweight storage system.
 Was the 20x obvious before reading the paper, and where the wins come from?  (many wins required combined remove of components)